spirosavlonitis/phoenix_password/README.md

 :match_limit=> 2 (:optional)
 ```
 Set the max matching characters for each combination example:

 2 = xxabc, axxbc,abxxc,abcxx

 3 = xxxab, axxxb,abxxx

-Note that you can set the limit to 4 but file size info will
+Note that you can set the limit to more than 3 but file size info will
 not be accurate.

 ```ruby